Academic Program Review

 The Office of the Provost funds and manages the review process, led by the Associate Provost for Graduate Affairs as the Provost’s designee, working in close collaboration with the academic and administrative leadership of the units under review.

+Below are the key components to the APR process.
 The complete guidelines are also available as a PDF: APR Guidelines